jericirenej/batch-rename/README.md

 - **Ensure alphabetical sorting of read files and directories**: Ascending alphabetical sorting.
 Directories placed before files.
 - Various bug fixes.
 Test improvements, mock files consolidation.

-- Despite best efforts and improved tests for the new features, some **buggy behavior can occur**.

 ## How to run
 Clone the repo, then run `npm install`.